Muini/easy-ecs/readme.md

 # ⚙ Easy ECS

-Easy Entity Component System is a minimalist Javascript ES7 library that helps you create games quickly.
+Easy Entity Component System is a minimalist open-source Javascript ES7 library that helps you create games quickly.
 It's focused on developer happyness and performance.
 It has zero dependancies, is super lightweight and extensible.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

-Just get a simple project with npm support and Parcel builder for exemple
+Just get a simple javascript project with npm support and Parcel builder (to support ES7) for exemple

 ### Installing